 - Visiting one of our self-service BMV Connect kiosks.

 If you do not have your reinstatement coupon, then you may download the Reinstatement Fee Submission Form.

-Unless your driver’s license is expired, revoked, or invalidated, your driving privileges will be reinstated after all requirements listed on your ODR have been satisfied.
-You may monitor your license status by periodically reviewing your ODR in your myBMV account free of charge.
+You should monitor your license status by periodically reviewing your ODR in your myBMV account free of charge.
 If your driver’s license was taken by law enforcement as a part of your suspension, then you will need to visit a BMV branch or order a replacement driver’s license by logging into your myBMV account.

 Still Have Questions?